latentspace.

 From the left, Original shape · Voxelated shape

-In addition, a voxel is also used as the smallest unit composing an architectural space.
-This is because voxels have no deadspace and can be used for all architectural purposes and reasonable.
-Therefore It's being used in many architectural offices.
-The process of architecture below shows how to apply voxelization to the building.
-This article covers automation of voxelization and how change to the voxelated shape when given specific shape.
-And let's put some information in the voxel.
+In addition, a voxel is used as the smallest unit composing an architectural space, because voxels have no deadspace and can be applied to architectural purposes in a reasonable and consistent manner.
+For this reason, voxels are used in many architectural offices.
+The architectural process below illustrates how voxelization is applied to a building.
+This article covers the automation of voxelization, how a given shape is transformed into a voxelated shape, and how information can be embedded within each voxel.

 mvrdv's RED7